 “Unhealthy for sensitive groups?”
 Well, I’m not a “sensitive group.”
 I’m young.
 I’m healthy.
 So I don’t need to worry.
 Plus, I’m usually only in those polluted cities in China or India for a few months.
 I’m probably fine.

-Then I saw this air pollution study.
-Researchers gave real or fake air purifiers to 35 healthy college students in Shanghai — a top polluted city — and tested their blood.
+Then I saw a study on air pollution where researchers gave real or fake air purifiers to 35 healthy college students in Shanghai and tested their blood.

-After just 48 hours, the students who were breathing Shanghai pollution had a war going on in their blood and the health effects of air pollution were obvious—their bodies were raging with inflammation, their blood pressure was up, their blood vessels were constricting, and their blood was preparing to form blood clots.
+After just 48 hours, those left breathing Shanghai’s smog and air pollution had a war going on inside their blood systems.
+The health effects of air pollution were obvious — their bodies were raging with inflammation, their blood pressure was up, their blood vessels were constricting, and their blood was preparing to form blood clots.

 Yet the students breathing clean, purified air had significantly less damage in their body.
-For example, they had less inflammation.
+For example, the lower air pollution levels they were breathing meant they had less inflammation:.

-And they had less constriction in their blood vessels.
+And the cleaner air meant they had less constriction in their blood vessels:

 This hits on an important fact I discovered.
 Air pollution doesn’t kill like we think it does.
 When the World Health Organization tallied up air pollution deaths per year, they found that lung cancer only accounted for 14%.
 Other lung problems like bronchitis were another 14%.
 So what’s the other 72%—the large majority of air pollution deaths?
 Heart attacks and strokes.
 It comes from that war air pollution plays in our heart and blood vessels.

-But wait, the media always reports on those scary air pollution days when the air outside looks like the end of the world – but those are pretty rare – and they’re just talking about one of the most polluted cities like Beijing, Delhi, Shanghai or Mumbai.
-The air quality isn’t normally that bad, right?
+The media always reports on those scary air pollution days when the air outside looks like the end of the world – but those are pretty rare – and they’re just talking about one of the most polluted cities like Beijing, Delhi, Shanghai or Mumbai.
+The air quality in most cities isn’t normally this bad, right?

 Take a look at the black line showing total worldwide deaths each year from air pollution.
 It goes up pretty fast.
 Even at 25 micrograms, it’s up pretty high.
 Now here’s where 2017—Beijing’s best year on record—falls on that graph.

 This is what all that air pollution facts mean to me: air pollution is waging war on our bodies, even if we don’t have obvious symptoms, even if we’re young and healthy, and even if it’s at levels far below the ones that make the news.
-If you’re in virtually any city in China, or any city in India, you’re breathing air that is killing people and you need to protect yourself from this harmful air pollution.
+If you’re in virtually any city in China or any city in India, you’re breathing air that is killing people.
+You need to protect yourself from this harmful air pollution.

-I found out the main ingredient in purifiers—HEPA filters—were invented back in the 1940s.
+After researching air purifiers, I found out the main ingredient in purifiers — HEPA filters — were invented back in the 1940s.

 Fans aren’t expensive either.
 So I built my own and tested whether it worked.